Skip to main content

 Also in 2013, Merle received the Governor-General’s Caring Canadian Award, honouring volunteers who have made a significant contribution to their community and country.

-All five of Merle’s boys graduated from St. Francis Xavier University in nearby Antigonish, and she set up a Fred Taylor Memorial Scholarship there in her late husband’s memory.
+All five of Merle’s boys graduated from St. Francis Xavier University in nearby Antigonish, where she set up a Fred Taylor Memorial Scholarship in her late husband’s memory.

 Merle was a long-time supporter of the local community centre called Sylvan Hall. so she was saddened to hear it had structural problems and must be demolished.